Grouflon/3rd_training_lua/README.md

 If you wish to contribute or give any feedback, feel free to get in touch with me or submit pull requests.

 ## Changelog
 ### v0.6 ()
 - Can save/load recorded sequences to/from files
 - Keep recordings between sessions (saved per character inside training_settings.json)
 - Added counter-attack delay and maximum random deviation to recording slots
 - Random blocking mode won't stop blocking in the middle of a true blockstring
 - Added First Hit blocking mode
+- Added refill delay for life and meter into training settings
 - [Bugfix] Fixed dummy bricking when triggering a recording counter attack with nothing recorded
 - [Frame Data] Elena
 - [Frame Data] Q